-Employees are expected to be present on each regularly scheduled workday during the academic year.
+Instructional employees are expected to be present on each regularly scheduled workday during the academic year.
 However, Latin recognizes that illness or the need to attend to pressing personal matters may prevent an employee from being at work.
 The LEA, therefore, provides PTO for all instructional and non-instructional faculty.
-All PTO requests (including requests for religious observance and bereavement leave) must be approved by the supervisor and or the Principal, if applicable (except for emergencies) at least one week in advance via email with a copy to the HR Manager for leave tracking purposes.